Sam-Dragon/java-7/src/InheritanceNotes.md

 - reference datatypes: process of conversion between objects which are under inheritance

 > Rule
-- It is applicable for objects only if there are under inheritance
+- In case of reference types, It is applicable for objects only if they are under inheritance
 - In case of primitive types, they will convert between object and primitive type
 - If programmer specify with cast operator for conversion then it must be handled properly as it is error prone, <pr>
   this process is called narrowing (OR) Explicit casting (OR) specialization